laura-tte/OSS-25-DMPs/README.md

 - Motivation to create a Data Management plan
 - Tools and resources for creating effective DMPs

-It includes interactive elements and is part of the (self-guided) OSC tutorial for [FAIR Research Data Management](https://lmu-osc.github.io/FAIR-Data-Management/).
+It includes interactive elements and is based on the (self-guided) OSC tutorial for [FAIR Research Data Management](https://lmu-osc.github.io/FAIR-Data-Management/).

 ## Repository Structure